joshmcarthur/homeassistant-climate-mitsubishi-mqtt/README.md

 trying out different config in configuration.yaml, or just stop and start the docker-compose service.

 If you are able to support something new, please open a PR with your configuration so others can benefit.
+There are a range of features that should be easy to support, I just haven't needed them since I almost always run my heatpump on auto fan, auto mode, and just change the temperature.